 In financial markets as well as online marketplaces, each user can be a buyer or a seller depending on the market conditions and their endowments.
 Here, I consider the problem of designing a marketplace for such a market with a divisible good to maximize profit.
 I first focus on Dominant-Strategy Implementable mechanisms and invoke the revelation principle.
 I show that the designer's profit is the expected virtual surplus.
 Then, I describe the optimal allocation through an algorithm.
-The algorithm ranks agents according to their virtual values and costs and allows trade between two agents if one's value is greater than the other's cost.
-The volume of trade is determined by their endowments.
 After finding the optimal Dominant Strategy Implementable mechanism, I argue that this mechanism is in fact optimal within the class of Bayesian Implementable mechanisms as well.
 Finally, I consider an extension where the marketplace itself can own some endowments and illustrate the type of inefficiency this can lead.